BrightGamePanel/bgpanel/README.txt

 5. Upload the entire contents of the folder '/upload_me'.
 	*** IMPORTANT ***
-	- DO NOT UPLOAD ".ssh" DIRECTORY ( IT SHOULD HAS BEEN DELETED AT STEP 4 ), OTHERWISE IT WILL OVERWRITE YOUR PASSPHRASE, MAKING BGP UNUSABLE !
+	- DO NOT UPLOAD '.ssh' FOLDER ( IT SHOULD HAS BEEN DELETED AT STEP 4 ), OTHERWISE IT WILL OVERWRITE YOUR PASSPHRASE, MAKING BGP UNUSABLE !
-	- DO NOT FORGET TO UPLOAD ".version" DIRECTORY IN ORDER TO OVERWRITE ".version/version.xml" !
+	- DO NOT FORGET TO UPLOAD '.version' FOLDER IN ORDER TO OVERWRITE THE FILE '/.version/version.xml' !

 6. CHMOD file '/.ssh/passphrase' to 0777.